Why the Vagus Nerve and Your Mattress Should Be Best Friends

 Easy, Natural Ways to Wake It Up

-Here’s how you can “massage” your vagus nerve—no electronics or devices needed.
+Here's how you can stimulate your vagus nerve naturally—no devices needed.

 1. Deep Breathing